 Wrap Scrap prices vary depending on the fabric itself and demand.
 If you are looking to sell your fabric to be used as wrap scrap, as a rough guide, take the price you paid for the wrap and divide that by your wrap’s original length.
 That will give you dollars per inch.

-When buying wrap scrap, it is common to see it for sale around the $1 per inch mark, however it can depend on how much your particular design is loved.
-Some wrap scrap is actually specialty fabrics and are very hard to find, and therefore they cost a lot more.
+When buying wrap scrap, it is common to see it for sale around the $1 per inch mark, however, it can depend on how much your particular design is loved.
+Some wrap scrap is actually speciality fabrics and is very hard to find, and therefore they cost a lot more.